Electogenius/humafonx/README.md

 # humafonx
-humafona currently, later -mb then -ng
+humafona currently, later humafomb then humafong

+an unusual OS made with html for mobile, where apps are coded in Elm, a limited 'programming language'

+not much progress